shenlu89/jekyll-tailwindcss-starter/README.md

 ## Philosophy

-1. As simple as possible, as comprehensive as possible.
+1. Styling as simple as possible
+2. Features as many as possible
-2. Only support modern browsers
+3. Support modern browsers only
-3. Utility-first and style flexible
+4. Easy to develop/refactor based on it

 ## Prerequisite